paulross/PyCppContainers/docs/sphinx/source/build_test.rst

 Testing Memory Usage
 --------------------------------

-To include all the memory tests:
+To include all the memory tests, this takes about 20 minutes:

 .. code-block:: shell